 The manufacturer or distributor of hazardous chemicals must label each container of hazardous chemical leaving their workplace with the following information:

-The employer must ensure that every container of hazardous chemicals in the workplace (container means any bag, barrel, bottle, box, can, cylinder, drum, reaction vessel, storage tank or the like; pipes or piping systems are not considered containers) that contains a hazardous chemical is labeled with the following information:
+The College must ensure that every container of hazardous chemicals in the workplace (container means any bag, barrel, bottle, box, can, cylinder, drum, reaction vessel, storage tank or the like; pipes or piping systems are not considered containers) that contains a hazardous chemical is labeled with the following information:

 Signs may be used instead of labels on stationary process containers.